+One of the most revered beans in the world is the expensive Jamaican Blue Mountain coffee.
 To some, coffee is just a nice, calming way to start the day.
 To others, it’s one of the most flavorful and important parts of their diet.
 There’s a wide range of coffee beans on the market, with varying flavors, roast profiles, and caffeine content.
-While most of the stuff you see at the store are low or medium quality beans from massive factory farms, there are a few that stand above the crowd.
-One of the most revered beans in the world is Jamaican Blue Mountain coffee, so let’s go over what makes these beans so famous and coveted.
+Most of the stuff you see at the store are low or medium quality beans from massive factory farms.
+However, there are a few that stand above the crowd.
+Let’s go over what makes these beans so expensive, famous and coveted.

 What Is Jamaican Blue Mountain Coffee?